Building knowledge for the next generation

 Course Description: This course covers mass transfer principles and principles of separation by equilibrium and rate processes.
 In addition, the course discusses how these principles influence equipment design.

 Have you taken a class from Professor Nance and need a recommendation letter?
 First read the recommendation letter request guidelines for Prof Nance here: rec letter page.
-And then email with the requested materials!
+Then email with a request to write a letter!